 According to an Oriyan tribal legend the plant was the creation of Bimma.
 As the plant bore nourishing fruit and every part of it was useful, Rama became jealous of Bimma’s creation and cursed it to die after producing only one bunch of flowers.

-But this is not a fact.
-The Banana plant is a perennial plant and produces flowers and fruits season after season.
+In reality, the Banana plant is a perennial plant and produces flowers and fruits season after season.
 The banana fruit is offered by certain tribes of Orissa and Madhya Pradesh to gods Kittungsum and Mardisum and is used in all religious and marriage ceremonies.

 Gadaba legend